 Transition 101 by John Wallnutt

-John Wallnutt is a former DCT race director, and is race director for this year’s inaugural Dublin Ironman 70.3.
-Here he gives his view on what’s required for successfully negotiating transition.
+John Wallnutt is a former DCT race director and here he gives his view on what’s required for successfully negotiating transition.

 We all train our socks off from one end of the week to the next.
 We swim, bike and run in the quest for better times and the perfect race.
 But do you ever give transition any time?
 Do you practice it or plan it?
 Would you be happy to be 2 minutes faster without having to train any harder?
 Minutes are lost in transition at every race so I thought I would give you my take on transition and how to get through it as quickly as possible.

 Transitions come in different shapes and sizes but they are generally set up to be natural so everyone travels the same distance.
 First, find a spot for your bike ( if its not numbered racking ).
 I usually go with the nearest to the bike exit.
 Then walk to the swim exit and look at where your bike is from that point as this is how you are going to find it when you come out of the water.
 Take note where it is, i.e. 2 lanes to the left, 4th last bike etc .
 If you can line it up with something like a tree or a flag then that’s all the better as this gives you a good reference point.
 Once you’re happy with your bike location, walk to the bike exit and look for the mount & dismount lines.
 Walk back the route into transition noting where your bike spot is from this direction.
 At the start of this I mentioned placing the bike nearest the bike exit.
 The reason I do this is it means I have the shortest amount of time running out with the bike.
 That said, it means you are usually have a longer run back into T2 with the bike.